brendencallahan/Mocks/README.md

 # Mocks
-## (Mock Stocks, "Where everythings made up and the points don't matter"*)
+## (Mock Stocks, "Where everything's made up and the points don't matter"*)

-### Lookup, buy, and sell stocks with functioning login written in Flask.
+### Look-up, buy, and sell stocks with functioning login written in Flask.

 This was an assignment for Harvard's Intro to Computer Science course.
 The only provided code was Bootstrap for the nav bar as well as several small functions.
 Everything else was written by me in Python using Flask and SQLite.